You are hereBiography - Lifting

 Championships in 1998.
 He then placed 6th

 at the IPF Junior World Championships.
-Since
+Steve lifted at his